Bob Payton Artist Statement

 I’m a self-taught artist and folk musician who designs abstract art quilts.
 My hope is that these vibrant artworks will enliven spaces and bring playful creative energy to viewers of all ages!

 Made from a Sladda bike trailer, this a great way to transport and display art quilts.

 I’ve also enjoyed setting up an easel at community events and making plein-air abstract quilts with the help of passer-bys.
 If you’re organizing an event in Minnesota feel free to contact me.

 Making the Quilts

-At a certain point I sew on a frame-like border, which becomes an integral part of the piece, and finally complete the work with layers of batting and backing, all quilted together in a non-traditional way.
+At a certain point I sew on a frame-like border, which becomes an integral part of the piece, and finally complete the work with layers of batting and backing, all quilted together to create depth and texture.
 The works are untitled, but cataloged using Greek letters.
-Lightweight and easy to display, the quilts can add vibrant colors and pizzazz to offices, studios, public spaces and even children's rooms.
+Lightweight and easy to display, the quilts can add brightness and pizzazz to a variety of spaces.

 Arts in Healthcare

 Creating art is also a visceral response to my challenging work as a Therapeutic Recreation Specialist, helping hospital patients cope with complex and serious medical conditions.